genericmoniker/missionary-board/README.md

 1. Install [sass](https://sass-lang.com/install) and make sure it is in your PATH (e.g. `~/.local/bin` on Linux).
 2. Run `pdm run styles`

+To preview the board as if on a TV, use the developer tools to simulate a device at 1920x1080 (Full HD) or 3840x2160 (4k).

+You can skip to the next page of the slide show by pressing the space bar.